Skip to main content

 “I think our community is tired of the partisanship fights.
 I think they are ready to unify behind a leader.”

 “My mindset has always been not an outrageous or outlandish mindset from the very beginning.
-We are going to operate an office that gets of the business of scandalous politics, and we are going to go after bad guys and still not create the next generation.”
+We are going to operate an office that gets off the business of scandalous politics, and we are going to go after bad guys and still not create the next generation.”

-Teare told KPRC 2 Investigates that his first priority is fixing the county’s current intake system.
-His second is to create Harris County’s first ever Domestic Violence Bureau, which would essentially be a division with an entire team of prosecutors dedicated to only working intimate violence cases.
+His second priority is to create Harris County’s first-ever Domestic Violence Bureau, which would essentially be a division with an entire team of prosecutors dedicated to only working intimate violence cases.

-“We are going to bring in a leadership group that goes down below even the division chief level that has the experience and is of the same mindset of learning and nurturing lower-level prosecutors, so it’s going to be significant at first.”
+“We are going to bring in a leadership group that goes down below even the division chief level that has the experience and is of the same mindset of learning and nurturing lower-level prosecutors, so it’s going to be significant, at first.”

-Teare and Simons both agreed that the “red wave” of voters who voted for Democratic judges being removed from the bench were a significant factor in making the DA’s race much closer than anticipated.
+Teare and Simons both agreed that the “red wave” of voters who voted for Democratic judges being removed from the bench was a significant factor in making the DA’s race much closer than anticipated.

-What Teare did not expect however, was a classy concession call by his opponent, offering him not only his support but also calling on his supporters to unify behind the new DA as well as the office.
+What Teare did not expect, however, was a classy concession call by his opponent, offering him not only his support, but also calling on his supporters to unify behind the new DA as well as the office.

 “In doing that, it showed leadership that is above and beyond,” Teare said.
 “I’m so honored to have run against him the way that he did this.
 It was the best part of my morning, and I woke up with some precincts still not reporting.
 So, I think it sets the tone for the next four years, having this community come together and understand that we are going to do it.”